cjc1103/Audio-Archive-Toolbox/README.md

  *     o Existing files may be overwritten using the overwrite option.
  *     Note: Only FLAC files in the <bitrate> and <raw> directories are processed,
  *       other files are ignored
+ * (4) Join tracked wav files into one contiguous wav file.
+ *     o Tracked wav files must be in a subdirectory named "<bitrate"
+ *     o Joined wav file will be written to the parent directory
- * (4) Delete source WAV directories ("<bitrate>") and raw WAV audio directory ("Audio")
+ * (5) Delete source WAV directories ("<bitrate>") and raw WAV audio directory ("Audio")
  *     Note: A FLAC backup copy of each wav file is verified before the wav
  *     file is deleted
- * (5) Create Cuesheet files from WAV audio files in a "<bitrate>" directory
- *     Note: Hydrogen audio has a complete definition of the cuesheet format
- *     This program only uses a subset, enough to read track splits by CD Wave utility
  * (6) Convert bitrate of WAV files into another bitrate format using the sox utility.
  *     e.g. convert wav files in 24-48 format into 16-44 format
- *
+ * (7) Create Cuesheet files from WAV audio files in a "<bitrate>" directory
+ *     Note: Hydrogen audio has a complete definition of the cuesheet format
+ *     This program only uses a subset, enough to read track splits by CD Wave utility *
  * Note: default lossy compression parameters have been set to get roughly >=200kbps
  *   Options allow some adjustment of compression parameters